 Located a mere 3 km (2 mi) from Westbridge, along the Kettle River banks, is the Old Cowboy Ranch.
-This ranch is a working ranch right alongside the Great Trail.
+This ranch is a working ranch right alongside the Trans Canada Trail.
 They have large campsites right on the Kettle River for tents, campers, trailers and full-size RVs.
 Maybe you’d prefer something less rustic.
 If so, you can stay in their two-bedroom, two bathrooms, winterized guest house.

 You’ll find yourself sharing some of this outdoor space with horses, cows, pigs, llamas, alpacas, goats, a donkey, and a mule.
 Then there’s the fancy chickens, geese, ducks, emus and over 60 peacocks!

 They have a gift shop here too.
 Also, the ranch offers bicycles for rent and trail rides and horseback riding lessons.
 Located at 3175 Highway 33, this unique ranch is open year-round.